This area provides further information and useful resources for those interested in the Australian Government's settlement and integration activities.

 - Career Pathways Pilot for Humanitarian Entrants

-The Career Pathways Pilot (CPP) helps newly arrived humanitarian entrants to use their professional or trade skills and qualifications in Australia.
+The Career Pathways Pilot helped to test effective ways to support newly arrived humanitarian entrants, with vocational level English, to use their professional or trade skills and qualifications in Australia.

 - Youth Transition Support Services